G-EDM/G-RBLevo/README.md

     The DPM/DPH series are just buck converters that need an external source of power.

     Needs an ILI touch display to work too.
 See the G-EDM EVOII router repository for details.
     Even if the name suggest it, it does not work the way Grbl does.
-The Name G-RBL was emerged from a joke in the beginning.
+The Name G-RBL emerged from a joke in the beginning.
     Read the manual.

 # Install